Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 />

 we see some promising results.
 Using block sizes of 32 and 64, we cross the 1x threshold below 70% sparsity.
-Especially promising is that the smallest block size of 16 is able to reach 1x below 90% sparsity.
+However, the smallest block size of 16 is able to pass 1x above 90% sparsity.
 The small block size is important as it offers more flexibility in the pruning stage as non-zero values can be more dispersed, usually resulting in a less accuracy loss.

 Moving on to [half precision data types][#fig-3] we see much poorer performance compared to dense, with the 1x threshold crossed only with the largest block size (64) and a sparsity greater than